cmitsakopoulos/Paris-Saclay_Notes/Machine_Learning/Decision_trees.md

 | obs5 | Yes | Yes | 38 | TRUE |
 | obs6 | Yes | No | 50 | FALSE |
 | obs7 | No | No | 83 | FALSE |

+## Activity 1: Decision trees for Feature 1 and 2

 ### Creating the decision trees
 |  |  |  | Feature 1 (x) |  |  |  |